 Trauma or Stress-Related Delusions

-Some researchers believe that delusions of grandeur play an important emotional function.
-People who experience traumatic events in childhood seem to be more at risk for delusions of grandeur, and may have developed an inflated view of themselves as a defense mechanism.1
+Some researchers believe delusions of grandeur play an important emotional function.
+People who experience traumatic events in childhood seem to be more at risk for delusions of grandeur and may have developed an inflated view of themselves as a defense mechanism.4

-While many trauma survivors blame themselves for what happened, a person who has delusions of grandeur might not do so, and may even be able to develop an alternate reality for themselves.
-Believing that they are important, unique, and special provides emotional validation to a person in a relationship or environment where they could not get this from others, while also providing emotional benefits and protecting their self-esteem.1,2,4
+While some trauma survivors blame themselves for what happened, a person with delusions of grandeur may even develop an alternate reality for themselves.
+Believing they are important, unique, and special provides emotional validation and protects their self-esteem.1,2,5

-This aligns with research that found that people who describe grandiose delusions also describe their delusions as being highly meaningful, significant, and important to them.4 This would also explain why they become so defensive when this self-concept is challenged or criticized by others.
+One study found people who report grandiose delusions also describe their fantasies as being highly meaningful, significant, and important to them.2 This would also explain why they become so defensive when this self-concept is challenged or criticized by others.

 Treatment for Delusions of Grandeur

-If someone you care about is struggling with delusions, it’s important to encourage them to seek treatment.
+Encourage your loved one to seek treatment if they struggle with delusions of grandeur.
 The first step is often to get an assessment from a licensed therapist, counselor, or psychologist to confirm a diagnosis.

 Final Thoughts

-People who have delusions of grandeur believe they are more powerful, important, or hold special talents and abilities.
-Instead of having an accurate idea of their strengths and weaknesses, their view of themselves is inflated, irrational, and not aligned with reality.3,4 This can lead to problems in their relationships, work, and daily functioning, and may also lead to poor or reckless decision making.2,3 Most people with delusions have an underlying psychological or neurological condition which may be treatable with therapy, medication, or a combination of the two.4,5
+People with delusions of grandeur believe they are more powerful or hold special talents and abilities.
+These ideations can lead to problems in their relationships, work, and daily functioning.
+Most people with delusions have an underlying psychological or neurological condition that may be treatable with therapy, medication, or a combination of the two.